Immunisation for babies and toddlers

 To be fully protected your tamariki sometimes need more than 1 dose of a vaccine.

-When they’re first vaccinated, their body learns how to fight off a particular bacteria or virus.
+When they are first vaccinated, their body learns how to fight off a particular bacteria or virus.
 Their second (and sometimes third or fourth) dose boosts their immune system so they will have stronger, and longer-lasting, protection.

 Different vaccines protect for different lengths of time.
 Your child will sometimes need a booster vaccination to strengthen their immunity.

 Some vaccines provide protection against more than 1 disease in a single vaccine.
-For example the Diphtheria, tetanus, whooping cough, polio, hep B and Hib vaccine is just 1 injection.
+For example, the measles, mumps, and rubella (MMR) vaccine is just 1 injection.
 This means fewer vaccination appointments and fewer injections.

-It’s not always possible to have a different vaccine if you want protection against only one of the diseases.
-Your immune system is used to dealing with thousands of viruses and bacteria every day – so there are no safety concerns with having multiple vaccines at the same time.
+It is not always possible to have a different vaccine if you want protection against only one of the diseases.
+Your immune system is used to dealing with thousands of viruses and bacteria every day — there are no safety concerns with having multiple vaccines at the same time.